Himolde-IBE110/Labs/HTML-Clouds/README.md

     2. First time using Git? https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup
     3. Heroku Account – sign up here: https://signup.heroku.com/
     4. Download the Heroku Toolbelt – a command line application for managing your Heroku account http://devcenter.heroku.com/articles/heroku-cli

+## Intro to git
+Git is a distributed version control system.
+You find a short guide to git here: https://rogerdudler.github.io/git-guide/ However, learning git is a terrific investment, I really recommend you the course at https://classroom.udacity.com/courses/ud123 about Version control with Git.

 ## Deploying Your Site